Jeremy Gunn - Men's Head Coach

 Oige Kennedy - Men's Assistant Coach

-Oige Kennedy, a two-time NCAA Division II national champion head coach at Fort Lewis College, is in his second season as an assistant coach at Stanford.
+Oige Kennedy, a two-time NCAA Division II national champion head coach at Fort Lewis College, is in his third season as an assistant coach at Stanford.

 Kennedy, who amassed a 102-37-9 overall record in seven seasons leading the Skyhawks, won national championships in 2009 and 2011 and Rocky Mountain Athletic Conference (RMAC) regular-season and postseason crowns those same seasons.